Last Updated on September 6, 2023 by Tim Wells

 Scroll down until you see Sky Go, and click on it to continue.

 If you’ve installed an app from the Google Play Store, this will look very familiar.

 Here, you’ll see details like different versions of the available addon and any dependencies that will be installed along with the addon.

 After a few seconds, you’ll see a popup message saying the Sky Go Add-on has been installed.

 To launch Sky Go, go to the Add-ons tab on the left-side menu and click on its icon.

 Frequently Asked Questions

-While setting up Sky Go with a FireStick is one thing, some additional questions commonly arise when people think about signing up for this app.
+While setting up Sky Go with a FireStick is one thing, additional questions commonly arise when people consider signing up for this app.